 Wine is made throughout Spain, but none is as distinctive as vino de Jerez, known as sherry in English.
 If you've never tasted sherry, expect something a little different from your usual wine.
 The particular ambient weather of Jerez and the way in which sherries are fortified give them an unusual taste that takes a little getting used to.

 You can buy bottles of sherry in Jerez for around $6, but an even better souvenir would be to bring your own bottle to a tabanco (sherry bar) in Jerez and ask them to fill you up straight from the barrel.
-Jerez is also home to Spanish brandy, an easier drinking and more grapey version of cognac.Continue to 5 of 11 below.
+Jerez is also home to Spanish brandy, a more grapey version of cognac that's easier on the palette.

 Spanish Fan From Barcelona